astronomer/docs/astro/view-logs.md

 description: View logs for your data pipelines both locally and on Astro.
 ---

-Astronomer provides access to both Airflow component and task logs.
-View logs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.
+View Airflow task and component logs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.

 ## View Airflow task logs